 Jose Pipo Castillo

-Returning for his third season in 2013
+Returning for his fourth season in 2014

 Pipo's thoughts on being awarded the soccer coaching position.